paprikka/sonnet.io/src/site/posts/sit/index.md

 Some of my other projects, like [Ensō](https://enso.sonnet.io), [Façade](http://facade.photo), and the [goat telling me to slow down when I talk too fast](https://twitter.com/rafalpast/status/1272945933228167169?s=20), also follow the same principle.
 So let’s focus on the specifics: why are we talking about _Sit._, and not, say, _Squanch_?

-### Reason #1: Time
+## Reason #1: Time

 > "Live Slow, Die Old"<br>
 > <cite>an ancient Doom Metal koan</cite>

 In the past decade the Web has become a sort of a [shitty metaverse](https://www.theatlantic.com/magazine/archive/2023/03/tv-politics-entertainment-metaverse/672773/).
 Every step you take is watched and assessed in terms of its monetisation potential, every interaction is meant to extract value from you.
 Fine, IndieWeb and Mastodon are making things marginally better, but there’s so much more to be done outside of their little bubbles (which I love dearly).

-{% pic "./imgs/shitty-metaverse.png", "" %}
+{% fig './imgs/shitty-metaverse.png', 'A messy hand-drawn illustration with a variety of characters screaming at each other using cheesy social media hashtags or conspiracy theory quotes (e.g. "peppa the pig did a nazi salute!", "#blessed", "I have no mouth but I must scream").' %}
-_An artist's interpretation of my Twitter feed, the colours depicted are not accurate._
+An artist's interpretation of my Twitter feed, the colours depicted are not accurate.
+{% endfig %}

 Just like advertising, which assumes consent by default, most of the Web in its current shape robs you of your time.
 You can withdraw consent, but only after we’ve shown you the brain parasite.